 - ensure their children attend the academy regularly;

-- notify the academy on first day of absence by telephoning the academy and provide medical information (eg medical appointment cards) when appropriate and if requested;
+- notify the academy on first day of absence by telephoning the academy and provide medical information (eg medical appointment cards) when appropriate, following 3 consecutive days of absence and if requested;

 - ensure that they have supplied sufficient contacts (we ask for three) for the academy to safeguard absent students;